US consumer spending ticked up in January as incomes rose 0.4%

 Americans spent much less on cars last month, reflecting a slowdown after consumers replaced thousands of cars in previous months that had been destroyed by hurricanes.
 That pulled down spending on long-lasting goods by 1.6 percent, the steepest fall since last January.

-Adjusted for inflation, Americans' after-tax incomes rose 0.6 percent in January, the most in five years.
+Adjusted for inflation, Americans' after-tax incomes rose 0.6 percent in January, the most in two and a half years.

 Overall, the economy and job market are mostly healthy.
 The number of Americans seeking unemployment benefits fell last week to 210,000, the lowest level in 48 years, the Labor Department said Thursday.
 That is a sign that employers anticipate solid growth and want to hold onto their staffs.

-Note: This story has been corrected to show that after-tax, inflation-adjusted incomes rose the most in two and half years, rather than five years.